mnottoli/ddX-GSoC/README.md

 computational chemistry and biochemistry.

 Particular care was given to make everything linear scaling in the number of atoms of the system.
-To achieve this we had also to implement a custom **fast multipole method** library which is part of the ddX library.
+To achieve this, we had also to implement a custom **fast multipole method** library which is part of the ddX library.